"

 Common Teaching Strategies

-According to Nemours KidsHealth, here are some ways to help promote learning among students with speech or language impairment:
+Nemours KidsHealth offers the following ways to help promote learning among students with speech or language impairment:

 • Move students closer to you.
 Having students sit closer to the front of the class makes it easier to help them with questions and assignments.
 Students also may need to sit closer to you if they have a hearing problem.